Economy of Kochi: Plywood

 Perumbavoor is a major town in the Kochi metropolitan area.
-Spread over several panchayats like Rayamangalam, Vazhakulam, Asamannur, Vengola, Kottapadi, Koovappadi and many other places in the Perumbavoor municipality, the town is famous for Asia's Largest plywood industries.
+Spread over several panchayats like Rayamangalam, Vazhakulam, Asamannoor, Vengola, Kottappady, Koovappady and many other places in the Perumbavoor municipality, the town is famous for Asia's Largest plywood industries.
 The plywood sector employs about two lakh people directly and about three and a half lakh indirectly in a sector with over 1,400 units.
 This industry includes units that manufacture not only plywood but also veneer and sawn or bandsaw.
 All the units operate within a radius of 15 km.
 The industry has started growing here over the past two decades.
 Initially, there were only 10 companies.
 But later, as more people entered the sector and set up more units, the business picked up.
 The industry witnessed a major change when rubber wood became available in abundance due to fluctuations in rubber prices.
-The plywood is also imported from foreign countries like Vietnam, Loas and China. some more Eucalyptus timber is also imported from countries like Brazil.
+The plywood is also imported from foreign countries like Vietnam, Laos and China. some more Eucalyptus timber is also imported from countries like Brazil.
 There is no market for plywood in Kerala.
 Places like Maharashtra, Karnataka, Tamil Nadu and parts of North India are the biggest markets for plywood.
 This industry is now the backbone of Perumbavoor's economic potential.
 Another unique feature of the industry is that 90 percent of the workers in the units are migrants.
 The crisis that hit the construction industry during the period from 2003 to 2004 led to a large influx of migrant workers into the plywood industry.